-Refund deadlines can be viewed/printed from the WebAdvisor menu.
-Click on "Class Name and Title."
-Generally, the deadline to drop fullterm classes and receive a refund is two weeks, and the deadline to drop short-term classes and receive a refund is about 20% of the class meetings.
+Refund deadlines can be viewed/ printed from the WebAdvisor/ MyPortal menu.
+Click on "Class Name and Title".
+Generally, the deadline to drop full-term classes and receive a refund is two weeks, and the deadline to drop short-term classes and receive a refund is about 20% of the class meetings.

 You are eligible for a refund of fees if you withdraw from classes within the specified deadlines.
-Refunds are issued to students approximately 6-8 weeks after the last day for refunds.
+Refunds are issued to students approximately 6-8 weeks after the last day to drop with a refund.
 No immediate refunds are available.
 If, for short-term classes, you add the class after the first day you may be adding past the refund date.
 Students who pay with cash or a check will receive a refund check in the mail.
 Students who pay with credit card on WebAdvisor will have their refund credited back to their credit card.

 Students who drop all classes within the refund period and wish to receive a refund for a parking permit must return the permit to Parking Services.
-If you are receiving a refund due to an adjustment in your financial aid, please notify Student Accounts at Moreno Valley, Norco, or Riverside City College.
+If you are receiving a refund due to an adjustment in your financial aid, please notify Student Accounts at Moreno Valley College.

-For questions regarding your account and refunds call 951-222-8604.
+For questions regarding your account and refunds call (951) 571-6139.